drdhaval2785/sanskrit_data/README.md

   - shared standard schema for communicating and storing Sanskrit data.
   - various idiosyncratic notations used by various modules which deviate from the proposed standards.

-Together with this, it provides shared python libraries for validating, (de-)serializing and storing sanskrit data.
+Together with this, it provides python classes (corresponding to the schema) and shared libraries for validating, (de-)serializing and storing sanskrit data.
 Similar libraries in various other languages are being built:
   - Scala (likely compatible with Java): [db-interface](https://github.com/sanskrit-coders/db-interface) .

 ## Motivation